wixtoolset/web/src/Web/Static/documents/development/wips/4183-redesign-remote-payload.html.md

 ## Proposal

 1. Add `ExePackagePayload`, `MsiPackagePayload`, `MspPackagePayload`, and `MsuPackagePayload` elements.
-Remove all payload attributes from `ExePackage`, `MsiPackage`, `MspPackage`, and `MsuPackage`, and move them to the new elements.

 1. The new payload elements can be specified as a child of their parent element, or a `PayloadGroup`.
-To reduce the verbosity of the common case where the source file is available and will be available at runtime (either compressed or not), put the `SourceFile` attribute back on the package elements.

 1. The `SourceFile` attribute on a package element and the new payload element can't both be specified for the same package, but one of them must be specified.
+The `Name`, `Compressed`, and `DownloadUrl` attributes on the package element can only be specified with the `SourceFile` attribute on the package element.

 1. If an `MsiPackage` references a `PayloadGroup` with an `MsuPackagePayload` element, that's an error (and similarly for the other elements).